PolarisSchulz/PolarisSchulz/README.md

 Welcome to my Github page!

 I´m Abigail, Front-End Developer with a lot of knowledge in UI/UX design and I have a career in graphic design.

-I´m from Mexico, and I love technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and movie reviews.
+I´m from Mexico 🇲🇽 and I love technology, digital drawing, swimming, bodybuilding physique, astronomy, animation and movie reviews.

 🌱 Things I am currently working on:
 - Portfolio